AndyObtiva/glimmer-dsl-libui/README.md

 [**(Ruby Rogues Podcast Interview - Desktop Apps in Ruby ft.
 Andy)**](https://andymaleh.blogspot.com/2022/05/ruby-rogues-podcast-interview-desktop.html)

-[Glimmer](https://github.com/AndyObtiva/glimmer) DSL for [LibUI](https://github.com/libui-ng/libui-ng) is a prerequisite-free [MRI Ruby](https://www.ruby-lang.org) desktop development GUI (Graphical User Interface) library.
+[Glimmer](https://github.com/AndyObtiva/glimmer) DSL for [LibUI](https://github.com/libui-ng/libui-ng) is a [Fukuoka Award Winning](http://www.digitalfukuoka.jp/topics/187?locale=ja) prerequisite-free [MRI Ruby](https://www.ruby-lang.org) desktop development cross-platform native GUI (Graphical User Interface) library.
 No need to pre-install any prerequisites.
-Just install the [gem](https://rubygems.org/gems/glimmer-dsl-libui) and have platform-independent native GUI that just works!
+Just install the [gem](https://rubygems.org/gems/glimmer-dsl-libui) and have cross-platform native GUI that just works on Mac, Windows, and Linux!

 Mac | Windows | Linux
 ----|---------|------
 ![glimmer-dsl-libui-mac-control-gallery.png](images/glimmer-dsl-libui-mac-control-gallery.png) | ![glimmer-dsl-libui-windows-control-gallery.png](images/glimmer-dsl-libui-windows-control-gallery.png) | ![glimmer-dsl-libui-linux-control-gallery.png](images/glimmer-dsl-libui-linux-control-gallery.png)

 [LibUI](https://github.com/libui-ng/libui-ng) is a relatively new C GUI library that renders native controls on every platform (similar to [SWT](https://www.eclipse.org/swt/), but without the heavy weight of the [Java Virtual Machine](https://www.java.com/en/)).
+Applications built with Glimmer DSL for LibUI will provide the familiar native look, feel, and behavior of GUI on Mac, Windows, and Linux.

 The main trade-off in using [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) as opposed to [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) or [Glimmer DSL for Tk](https://github.com/AndyObtiva/glimmer-dsl-tk) is the fact that [SWT](https://www.eclipse.org/swt/) and [Tk](https://www.tcl.tk/) are more mature than mid-alpha [libui](https://github.com/libui-ng/libui-ng) as GUI toolkits.
 Still, if there is only a need to build a small simple application, [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) could be a good convenient choice due to having zero prerequisites (beyond Ruby and the dependencies included in the [Ruby gem](https://rubygems.org/gems/glimmer-dsl-libui)).
 Also, just like [Glimmer DSL for Tk](https://github.com/AndyObtiva/glimmer-dsl-tk), its apps start instantly and have a small memory footprint.
 [LibUI](https://github.com/kojix2/LibUI) is a promising new GUI toolkit that might prove quite worthy in the future.